 August: A classic by a Latin American author

 For this category we’ll go beyond Gabriel García Márquez (although you can choose him, too) and learn about other classics written by authors from Mexico, Central America, South America, and many of the Caribbean islands.
-Look for a blog post on this!
+Here’s a list of lesser-known Latin American classics.

 September: A Dickens novel

 Am I going to make everyone in the challenge read a book by one of my favourite authors?
 Why yes, yes I am.
-Be on the lookout for a “meet the author” post with an introduction to Charles Dickens and a complete guide to all of his novels.
+Here’s an introductory post to Charles Dickens and a complete guide to all of his novels.
 And if you still need help deciding what to read by him, here’s a quiz you can take to help you choose a Dickens novel.